openbmc/docs/designs/gpio-based-cable-presence.md

 ```

 On the other hand, if the object name from the config file is not indexed.
 For
-exmaple, `/xyz/openbmc_project/inventory/item/cable`.
+example, `/xyz/openbmc_project/inventory/item/cable`.
 The group handler will not
 try to group it with anything and use 1 SDR ID for its presence state.
 See the following for an example output.
 ```